dapp-org/dappsys-v2/doc/src/token.md

 ## Semantics

-In terms of semantics the token is designed to be minimally surprising and as such does not implement any of the following:
+- The token is designed to be minimally surprising and avoids any additional checks or reverts that are not strictly essential for implementing the core transfer semantics.

-- blocklists
-- admin controlled pause
-- transfer fees
-- reverts on transfers to or from the zero address
-- reverts on approval to or from the zero address
-- reverts on approvals when an non-zero approval is already in place
-- reverts on zero value transfers
-- reverts on large transfers / approvals

-The token `decimals` is hardcoded to `18`.
+- The token `decimals` is hardcoded to `18`.

-The token is immutable and cannot be upgraded once deployed.
+- The token is immutable and cannot be upgraded once deployed.

-A call to `transferFrom(address(this), usr, amt)` is semantically exactly the same as a call to `transfer(usr, amt)`.

 ### `mint(address usr, uint amt) auth`